Best Sites for Online Therapy for Teens

 What is Online Therapy for Teens?

-Online therapy may be labeled other names, such as e-therapy, or online counseling.
-As the name suggests, online counseling encourages patients to meet a counselor remotely, as opposed to a face-to-face appointment in the workplace.
+Online therapy may be labeled other names, such as e-therapy, or online therapy.
+As the name suggests, online therapy encourages patients to meet a counselor remotely, as opposed to a face-to-face appointment in the workplace.

 A therapist may interact through a text message, mobile app, email, or website.
 Some counselors prefer video chat.
 Some only use text to connect.
 Online therapy can be used alongside conventional treatment or as an option.